-All children read in some daily.
-Children in KS1 access phonics taught daily.
+All children read and are read to daily.
+Children in EYFS and KS1 access phonics taught daily.
 The children in all classes will hear quality texts, they will read as a group, as a class, individually or with a peer.
 They read for pleasure, or for information within other subjects using library books.

 During each week, children in KS2 will have time for DERIC (Drop Everything Read in Class).
 They may read individually, or to a partner, or read and recommend books to each other.

-At High Ercall we use the following reading schemes and books:
+At High Ercall we use the following phonics and reading schemes:

 • Pearson – Phonics Bug

 • Project X for our more confident readers who are reading phase 6 and beyond.